burakbayramli/classnotes/README.md

 R

-The R installation command for Ubuntu, as well as the R package installation command is shown above.
+The R installation command for Ubuntu, as well as the R package installation command is shown above in the TR section.

 Blog